Authentic print in a classroom reflects what is valued and important to the community.

 “I’ve found that often we use our dry erase or chalkboards to chart things, but then erase them at the end of the day.
 For many kids, this information just goes into short-term memory.
 By creating, displaying, and referring to anchor charts across all subject areas, I believe we can help kids transfer ideas and ‘anchor’ them into long-term memory.” - Debbie Diller, Spaces & Places

-Anchor charts are one of the most effective, engaging, and student-friendly ways to support instruction and reinforce key concepts, skills, and vocabulary.
+Anchor charts are one of the most effective, engaging, and child-friendly ways to support instruction and reinforce key concepts, skills, and vocabulary.
 A great anchor chart can be like adding another effective educator to a classroom.
-Students can review the steps of a specific skill, strategy, or process during guided or independent practice using an effective anchor chart.
-When these are created with the children in your classroom, they can be used to capture their thinking and learning and also serve as a resource for students as they become increasingly independent learners.
+Children can review the steps of a specific skill, strategy, or process during guided or independent practice using an effective anchor chart.
+When these are created with the children in your classroom, they can be used to capture their thinking and learning and also serve as a resource for children as they become increasingly independent learners.

 Create essential anchor charts.

-Create anchor charts for ideas you want students to remember or information that they might have trouble remembering.
+Create anchor charts for ideas you want children to remember or information that they might have trouble remembering.
 There doesn’t need to be an anchor chart for everything.

 An anchor chart that helps children remember different strategies for decoding an unfamiliar word is helpful.
 An anchor chart that lists the names of the parts of a book (cover, title, etc.) is not necessary if the children already know this information.

-Create anchor charts with your students.
-Students learn more about the concept on the chart if they are involved in making it, rather than just reading ones bought from the store.
+Create anchor charts with your children.
+Children learn more about the concept on the chart if they are involved in making it, rather than just reading ones bought from the store.
 Making the chart becomes a part of learning the information.

 When creating anchor charts, use examples to illustrate the ideas.

-If you are making an anchor chart of informational text features, beside each feature, use a real-life example (an image or a quote) from a book that you have shared with your students.
+If you are making an anchor chart of informational text features, beside each feature, use a real-life example (an image or a quote) from a book that you have shared with your children.

-Use pictures, drawings, students’ names, quotations or photos.
-Personalizing the anchor charts will lead to greater student investment.
+Use pictures, drawings, children’s names, quotations or photos.
+Personalizing the anchor charts will lead to greater child investment.
 Pictures will help early readers and English language learners.

 Anchor charts should be built over time.